-In October 2013, the limited partner and special limited partner sold their Partnership interest to S.V.D.P. and the Village.
-S.V.D.P. made an investment of \$100 and the Village an investment of \$10.
+In October 2013, the limited partner and special limited partner sold their Partnership interest to S.V.D.P. and St. Vincent de Paul Village, Inc. S.V.D.P. made an investment of \$100 and St. Vincent de Paul Village an investment of

+\$10.
 Partnership profits and losses are allocated 0.01% to the general partner and 99.99% to the investment limited partners.
 A gain on investment in limited partnership of approximately \$328,000 was recorded.